Inside: How to prepare for a substitute teacher

 Comprehensive Sub Planning Resources

 Love what you see and want more?
 We have TONS of sub planning resources in the Wife Teacher Mommy shop and in our Teachers Pay Teachers store.
 From single day absences, to a week, to maternity leave- we’ve got you covered!
 You will be well prepared for a substitute teacher.
-Check out your options below.
+Check out the most popular items below, or click one of the shop links above to browse everything!

 Getting ready for a guest teacher does not have to be stressful.
 Knowing how to prepare for a substitute teacher by preparing early and recognizing great subs will help your transition back to the classroom run as smooth as possible.